CloudBase Resources Migration Guide

 Method 2: Data Table Migration

-If you directly created data tables for operations, you need to export and import through DMC database management platform.
+If you directly created data tables for operations, you need to export and import through the DMC database management platform.

 1. Export Data Tables